 The foundation looks for organizations in the focus areas that meet its leading criteria.
 In particular, the organizations embrace and exhibit artistic and design excellence, find innovative ways to use arts and culture to make communities more just and sustainable, prioritize the needs of low-income communities and people of color, have sound financial practices, and "demonstrate a capacity and willingness to share best practices and knowledge with their colleagues and others in the field."

-Surdna also looks for proposals that "cross-cut" and connect to the work of its other two program areas: Strong Local Economies and Sustainable Environments.
-One recent grantee making this connection is AS220 Youth, a non-profit community arts space in downtown Providence, Rhode Island, that works with low-income teens through "rigorous art making that leads to increased skills and self-esteem."
+Surdna also seeks proposals that "cross-cut" and connect to the work of its other two program areas: Strong Local Economies and Sustainable Environments.
+One past grantee making this connection is AS220 Youth, a non-profit community arts space in downtown Providence, Rhode Island, that works with low-income teens through "rigorous art making that leads to increased skills and self-esteem."
 AS220 also offers residential and work studios, galleries, and performance and educational spaces.

-Proposals and letters of inquiry are accepted on a rolling basis, and there are no set deadlines for submissions.
-The documents can be submitted online and are said to be reviewed by Surdna staff within 90 days.
-All applicants are encouraged to closely read the program guidelines and FAQs before any letters of inquiry are submitted.
-If Surdna requests a full proposal, those submissions do have deadlines in April, July and December.
-There is also the possibility of Surdna grantees receiving multi-year grants for up to three years.
+The foundation accepts proposals and letters of inquiry on a rolling basis, and there are no set deadlines for submissions.
+The documents can be submitted online and are reviewed by Surdna staff within 90 days.
+The foundation encourages all applicants to closely read the program guidelines and FAQs before submitting any letters of inquiry.
+If Surdna requests a full proposal, those submission deadlines are in April, July and December.
+Surdna grantees may also receive multi-year grants for up to three years.
 To qualify, grantees must apply for additional funding within eight months of receiving their initial grants.